mak448a/compile-aseprite-linux/README.md

 Here's how to compile aseprite for free on Fedora.
 If you want to support the developers, buy it on their website: https://aseprite.org

 Just run [this script.](compile.sh) Click view raw, and then press CTRL+S to save the file.
+Please consider giving this repo a star if you found it helpful.

 ## Where is the executable?
 The executable is stored in aseprite/build/bin.
 Have fun!